A Closer Look at the Rasmussen University – Fort Myers Campus

 But that excellent sense of community isn’t all the campus has to offer.
 Keep reading to learn more about the student experience and the ins and outs of the Fort Myers campus.

-What is the history of Rasmussen College and the Fort Myers campus?
+What is the history of Rasmussen University and the Fort Myers campus?

-Since 1900, Rasmussen College has been building community through education.
-From first opening its doors as the Rasmussen Practical School of Business in Stillwater, Minnesota in 1900, Rasmussen College has since grown to 23 campuses and has graduated thousands of students across its many programs of study.
-The College now offers dozens of programs across the Schools of Business, Design, Education, Health Sciences, Justice Studies, Nursing and Technology.
+Since 1900, Rasmussen University has been building community through education.
+From first opening its doors as the Rasmussen Practical School of Business in Stillwater, Minnesota in 1900, Rasmussen University has since grown to 23 campuses and has graduated thousands of students across its many programs of study.
+The University now offers dozens of programs across the Schools of Business, Design, Education, Health Sciences, Justice Studies, Nursing and Technology.

 “We introduced the Campus Connect classroom a few years ago, which allows students to take residential courses with a live instructor, but also to connect with students at other campuses.
 It’s a more personal online experience,” Toner says.